 - Top ways websites get hacked by spammers

 - How do I know if my site is hacked?

-Google have created clean up guides for sites affected by known hacks.
-Google have noticed that sites often get affected in similar ways when hacked.
+Google has created clean up guides for sites affected by known hacks.
+Google has noticed that sites often get affected in similar ways when hacked.

-Google have created the following guides for know hacks, with a short description:
+Google has created the following guides for know hacks, with a short description:

 The gibberish hack automatically creates many pages with nonsensical sentences filled with keywords on the target site.
 Hackers do this so the hacked pages show up in Google Search.
 Then, when people try to visit these pages, they’ll be redirected to an unrelated page, like a porn site.
 Learn more on how to fix this type of hack.